cran/AgroR/README.md

  - `conjdbc`: Joint analysis of experiments in randomized block design
  - `conjdic`: Joint analysis of experiments in completely randomized design

+*Analysis of groups of experiments in FAT2DBC*

+ - `conjfat2dbc`: Joint analysis of experiments in randomized block design in double factorial

 *Analysis of experiments in double factorial design in DIC and DBC*

  - `FAT2DIC`: DIC experiments in double factorial